mobxjs/mobx/docs/refguide/api.md

-This document is work in progress.
-Some items might be deprecated.
+Disclaimer: this document is work in progress but reflects the latest 0.6 release.

-# API Documentation
+# Reference Guide

 Mobservable divides your application into three different concepts: